chayapatr/impactbench-docs/docs/index.md

 ## The pipeline

 Each benchmark defines a set of **metrics**: specific behaviors an AI assistant should or shouldn't exhibit.
-A run moves through five phases, each cached so an interrupted run resumes where it left off.
+A run moves through five phases — see [How It Works](about/index.md) for details.

 ```mermaid
 flowchart LR